Abdulrashid Sadulaev

-Nicknamed the "Russian Tank," he is a two time Olympic gold medalist and the 2020 Olympic Champion at 97 kg and the 2016 Olympic Champion at 86 kg, a five–time World Champion (2014, 2015, 2018, 2019, 2021), the Individual World Cup champion (2020), a four–time European Continental Champion (2014, 2018, 2019, 2020), Ivan Yarygin Grand Prix winner (2014, 2018) a two-time European Games Champion (2015, 2019) and a two–time Cadet World Champion (2012, 2013).
+Nicknamed the "Russian Tank," he is a two time Olympic gold medalist (2016, 2020), a six–time World Champion (2014, 2015, 2018, 2019, 2021, 2024), the Individual World Cup champion (2020), a four–time European Continental Champion (2014, 2018, 2019, 2020), three-time Ivan Yarygin Grand Prix winner (2014, 2018, 2024), a two-time European Games Champion (2015, 2019) and also a two–time Cadet World Champion (2012, 2013).
+He is also a six-time Russian national champion.
+Sadulaev is one of two wrestlers to win world titles in three different weight classes.

 Background and personal life

 Sadulaev was born in 1996 in the village of Tsurib, Charodinsky District, Dagestan, Russia.
-He belongs to the Avar ethnic group, he is from a devout Sunni Muslim family and is the youngest of four siblings.
+He belongs to the Avar ethnic group, is from a devout Sunni Muslim family, and is the youngest of four siblings.
 He did not start wrestling seriously until the age of 13, but quickly won a regional title and 300 ₽ ($4.69).
 After finishing the eleventh grade, he began training in the Gamid Gamidov Wrestling Club in Makhachkala, Dagestan's sports school of Olympic reserve.
 When he was 16 years old, he won his first World title in the cadet level in 2012.
 Sadulaev only has two social networking accounts, on Instagram and on VK.
-He stated that as he has no account on Twitter, other accounts existing there using his identity must be fake.
+He stated that as he has no account on Twitter; other accounts on Twitter that use his identity must be fake.

+Sadulaev is a graduate of the faculty of Law at Dagestan State University.

 Career

-2014: World Champion, European Champion
+2012-14: World Champion, European Champion

-Sadulaev's senior level debut was at the XLIII Ali Aliyev Memorial when he was 16 years old.
-He was defeated in the semifinals by Shamil Kudiyamagomedov, but ended up winning the bronze medal.
+Sadulaev's senior level debut was at the 2012 XLIII Ali Aliyev Memorial when he was 16 years old.
+He was defeated in the semifinals by Shamil Kudiyamagomedov, but ended up winning bronze.
+At the 2013 Memorial Heydar Aliyev, he lost by technical fall to Gamzat Osmanov.
 At the 2014 Russian National Championships, Sadulaev defeated Kudiyamagomedov and won his first national title.
 After the Russian Nationals, he participated at the 2014 World Wrestling Championships, where Sadulaev defeated Reineris Salas of Cuba 11–0 by technical fall.